microsudaqua/Microsudaqua/content/pt/home/picosudaqua.md

 title = "PicoSudAqua"
-subtitle = "Early stage investigators"
+subtitle = "Investigadores em estágio inicial (IEI)"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.